 ellaOne is a type of emergency contraceptive used to prevent pregnancy after having unprotected sex.
-Often known as the morning after pill, it can be taken up to five days after having unprotected sex if, for example, a condom has split or you have forgotten to take your contraceptive pill.
+Often known as the morning after pill, it can be taken up to five days after having unprotected sex.

-You should try to avoid regularly taking ellaOne. ellaOne contains a higher level of hormones than other contraceptive method, therefore you are more likely to experience side effects, including disruption to your menstrual cycle and will not provide you with protection against STIs.
-In addition, ellaOne has not be tested for long term use, so there may be other more harmful side effects if you take ellaOne regularly.
-If you feel the need to take ellaOne more than once every month or two, you should consider other methods of contraception such as the pill, IUD or implant.
+You can take ellaOne more than once in the same cycle, however, you should try to avoid regularly taking emergency contraceptives, as with regular use, you’re more likely to experience side effects, including disruption to your menstrual cycle.
+In addition, ellaOne has not been tested for long-term use, so there may be other more harmful side effects if you take ellaOne regularly.
+If you feel the need to take ellaOne more than once every month or two, you should consider other methods of contraception such as the pill, coil, or implant.

 Due to the time pressure of the treatment, ellaOne is not suitable to order by post.
 The sooner you take the pill the more effective it is so we would not recommend putting it off and having to wait for your treatment to arrive.
-While it would be possible for Dr Felix to ship your order on a next day delivery, the risk of the package being lost or delayed would cost you the chance at being treated effectively.
+While it would be possible for Dr Felix to ship your order on next-day delivery, the risk of the package being lost or delayed would risk you not receiving effective treatment.
 However, you can order it in advance if you are going to be on holiday or are in a situation where you are unable to access contraception or emergency contraception easily.

 ellaOne does not act as a continual contraceptive.
 You'll need to use protection such as condoms or the pill if you have sexual intercourse after you take the medication.
 It also does not protect you against sexually transmitted infections.